Fred Gallagher (cartoonist): Title TBA

 It is possible that this is an endgames doujinshi.

 "But maybe 2 regularly delivered comics with everything else you expect from these websites - rants, updates, etc - including some other projects like maybe 'warmth' getting off the ground (and that endgames doujin i want to do)... we'll see."

 In 2009, he posted an endgames preview and called it a doujin.

 In May 2011, it was announced that Endgames were being revamped in a light novel format, with a story written by webfiction author Thomas Knapp, with four light novels planned.
 A short story "Behind the Masque" was also announced, and released on Amazon's Kindle Store on June 10, 2011.

-Achievements
+Convention appearances

-One of the most popular artists at United States anime conventions, Fred Gallagher has appeared at Otakon in 2001, 2002, 2003, and 2005, and also has appeared frequently at A-Kon, Sakura-Con, and Comic-Con International.
-Anime Central was the first anime convention where he sat for a panel discussion.
-He is also credited with being the first American manga artist to be a guest at Anime Expo Tokyo.
+Anime conventions in the United States Gallagher has appeared at include Otakon in 2001, 2002, 2003, and 2005, as well as A-Kon, Sakura-Con, Comic-Con International, and Anime Central.
+International convention appearances include Anime Expo Tokyo in 2004 and Ayacon in Northampton, UK in 2003.

-At conventions, Fred Gallagher hosts a panel based on the "Naze Nani Megatokyo" ("The Hows and Whys of Megatokyo") omake comic strips, an idea borrowed from an anime series, Martian Successor Nadesico.
-The panel contained Gallagher ("Piro") and Rodney Caston ("Largo") (before Caston left the project due to creative differences), and was also known to contain Dominic Nguyen ("Dom").
-Gallagher has also attended anime conventions outside of the United States.
-He was Guest of Honour at Ayacon, an anime con located in Northampton, UK, at the start of November 2003.
-He was slated to appear at the 2006 German convention Connichi in Kassel.
-However, due to errors in registering his wife's ticket, this was canceled.